-~ In this section, we formulate the observability-based OPP that is based on the discretized system dynamics and MHE framework developed in Sections~\ref{sec:discretenonlinearmodel} and \ref{sec:Initial-State-Estimation}.
+In this section, we formulate the observability-based OPP that is based on the discretized system dynamics and MHE framework developed in Sections~\ref{sec:discretenonlinearmodel} and \ref{sec:Initial-State-Estimation}.

-To quantify observability of the $\mu$-NDAE representation of the power system, the concept of observability through the observability Gramian is used.
+To quantify observability of the power system, the concept of observability through the observability Gramian is used.
 Observability metrics that allow us to numerically quantify observability taking into account different aspects of the observability Gramian include: the condition number, rank, smallest eigenvalue, trace and determinant.
-Interested readers are referred to~\cite{Qi2015, Summers2016} both of which presented a more elaborate discussion on the different metrics that quantify observability of the Gramian matrix.
-For the placement problem within the scope of this work, the trace of the observability Gramian is considered.
-The trace similar to the determinant quantifies the average observability in all directions of the state-space.
-The determinant is usually also considered since it is able to measure observability in the noise space.
-However, given the MHE approach that the placement formulation is built upon, redundancy towards noise is already considered prior to building the observability matrix.
+Interested readers are referred to~\cite{Qi2015, Summers2016}, both of which present a more elaborate discussion on the different metrics that quantify observability of dynamical systems.
+For the OPP within the scope of this work, the trace of the observability Gramian is considered.
+The trace quantifies the average observability in all directions of the state-space.
+The determinant is usually also considered since it is able to measure observability in the noise-space.
+However, given the MHE approach that the placement formulation is built upon, redundancy towards noise is already considered prior to building the observability matrix. \begin{myrem} Additional consideration should be given if the observability Gramian has a large condition number.
+This implies that observability is ill-conditioned and that any perturbation to initial state $\m{x}_0$ changes the observability significantly. \end{myrem}

-\begin{myrem} Additional consideration should be given if the observability Gramian has a large condition number, i.e, near zero eigenvalues.
-This implies that observability is ill-conditioned and that any perturbation to initial state $\m{x}_0$ would change the observability rather significantly. \end{myrem} As such, it is said that the observability Gramian is sensitive to uncertainties.
-Considering that, we pose OPP as a maximization of the trace of the observability matrix, while checking for near-zero eigenvalues.
-We implement the OPP on standard optimization interfaces such as YALMIP~\cite{Lofberg2004} along with Gurobi~\cite{gurobi} solver.
-The OPP problem on the discretized state space measurement model~\eqref{eq:disc_ssm_NDAE} can be defined for a fixed number of sensors---denoted by $p$---as \textbf{P3}
+With that in mind, we pose the OPP problem as the trace maximization of the observability matrix, while checking for near-zero eigenvalues.
+We implement the OPP on standard optimization interfaces such as YALMIP~\cite{Lofberg2004} along with the Gurobi~\cite{gurobi} solver.
+The OPP problem for the discretized state-space measurement model~\eqref{eq:disc_ssm_NDAE} can be defined for a fixed number of PMUs as

-where $\mW_o(\cdot) \in \mathbb{R}^{n\times n}$ is the observability Gramian of the nonlinear discretized $\mu$-NDAE system.
-The observability Gramian for a nonlinear descriptor system under a MHE formulation with PMU placement can be written as
+where $\mW_o(\cdot) \in \mathbb{R}^{n\times n}$ is the observability matrix of the discretized $\mu$-NDAE system.
+The observability matrix for a nonlinear descriptor system under a MHE formulation with OPP can be written as